tmfrln/paraqus/doc/source/usage.rst

 Usage with Abaqus
 -----------------

 When used to export models from Abaqus, the creation of the ``ParaqusModel`` instances is handled by the ``ODBReader`` class.
-The following steps do not change compared to the usage with pure python.
-The following examples demonstrate how to use paraqus with Abaqus, and need a working Abaqus installation to run.
+The following steps do not change compared to the usage with pure Python.
+The following examples demonstrate how to use Paraqus with Abaqus, and need a working Abaqus installation to run.

 In general, the Abaqus input files must be downloaded and an Abaqus analysis must be performed for each example.
-Detailed instructions can be found in the individual python files.
+Detailed instructions can be found in the individual Python files.
 It is recommended to run the Abaqus analysis for each example, and then look at the output database to get a feel for the model.
-Only then should you go through the python code and try to understand what each line does, being able to reference e.g. part names with the output database.
+Only then should you go through the Python code and try to understand what each line does, being able to reference e.g. part names with the output database.

 At the end of each of the Abaqus tutorials, an exemplary pipeline for Paraview is described to visualize the results.